What Jackson Purchase Medical Center is Doing and What You Can Do

 What we are doing

 Jackson Purchase Medical Center is committed to providing the highest quality care and ensuring the safety of our patients, employees, providers, volunteers and visitors at all times.
-While COVID-19 is new, effectively responding to other infectious diseases is not.
+While COVID-19 is relatively new, effectively responding to other infectious diseases is not.
 We have tested processes and plans in place to respond to situations involving infectious disease year-round.
 Here is what we are doing to stay ready and effectively respond to COVID-19:

 - We continue to work closely with the Graves County Health Department and follow guidance from the Centers for Disease Control and Prevention (CDC) to ensure that we are prepared with appropriate plans to detect, protect and respond should anyone in our community contract or be exposed to COVID-19